author/arg/README.md

 - `type` - The data type.
 Supports primitives like `Boolean` or their text (typeof) equivalent (i.e. "`boolean`").
 - `alias` - A string representing an alternative name for the flag.
 - `aliases` - Support for multiple aliases.
-- `single` - If a flag is specified more than one, only a single value (the last one specified) will be used.
+- `allowMultiple` - If a flag is specified more than once, capture all values (instead of only the last one specified).
 - `options` - An array of valid values for the flag.

 ### configure({...})